bwaj95/netflix-gpt/notes.md

 - Planning SecondaryContainer
 - Fetched PopularMovies and Now Playing movies using custom hooks.
 - Displayed in MoviesList and MovieCard component.
+- GptSearchPage, GptSearchBar, GptMovieSuggestions.
+- Support for multi-language feature in the app.

 # Features